 You will learn when to use the wheel, how and in what combination of wheel and shift, and what combination of wheel, shift and throttle and when not to use the wheel.

 Doug covers why certain procedures work and why others don’t, so you’ll be able to know how to do it and how to win the argument on the dock as to why you didn’t take their instruction.
 Be Captain Confidence like Martin in this picture.

 There is too much information to cover here in this article.
-Each introductory lesson is 130 pages with approximately 180 diagrams and pictures for only $29.
+Each introductory lesson is 130 pages with approximately 180 diagrams and pictures.